milomedia/tilix/services/index.md

 - template: content-block
   headline: Data Science
   text: |-
-    Tilix extract raw data and transform it into meaningful input before executing scientific algorithms and preparing visualisations. \n\nWe do this for clients in a variety of energy and cleantech markets.
+    Tilix extract raw data and transform it into meaningful input before executing scientific algorithms and preparing visualisations.

+    We do this for clients in a variety of energy and cleantech markets.
 For example, in energy management Tilix data science guides our clients to reduce energy costs and carbon.
   link: /services/data
 - template: content-block
-  headline: Brokering Partnerships
-  text: |-
-    It is not surprising that **Key Partnerships** is the first section of the [Business Model Canvas](https://en.wikipedia.org/wiki/Business_Model_Canvas).
-There is no such thing as end to end or we can do it all.

-    Tilix works as a partnership broker to help our clients push forwards their commercial success in the transition to smart and digital energy.
-We find the variety here particularly satisfying: every partnership has different commercial and technical nuances that have to be taken into account.
-- template: content-block
   headline: Leading Innovation
   text: |-
     Entrepreneurs looking for the next wave of energy and clean-tech innovation turn to Tilix to help generate ideas, find the most promising options and create tangible results.

     The tools and techniques we use include Lean Start-up, pretotyping, prototyping, Business Model Canvas, ideation workshops, natural planning and (good old fashioned) brainstorming.
+  link: "/services/innovation"
 - template: content-block
   headline: Business Architecture
   link: "/services/architecture"